 Yes!
 The whole intent of this grant is to help you get back in the workforce.
 We have partnered with a staffing firm that has devoted a person to work at our location exclusively with our clients.
 She assists with your resume, cover letter, LinkedIn profile, interview skills and most importantly, getting your information in front of hiring managers.
 We work with over three thousand employers in Central Florida who use us for their training requirements.
 Many of them recruit from us so we get many job leads that are not available to the general public.
 Over half the jobs we have helped place people in are not even advertised.

 Your Expert for Unemployment Grants

 I have over 20 years’ experience in education.
-I was also laid off from my job several years ago and had difficulty getting employed again because of ageism.
+I, too, was laid off from my job several years ago and had difficulty getting employed again because of ageism.
 Luckily, I got back to work, but this time on the business side.
-Then I learned about the WIOA grant and knew what an opportunity this could be for people who lost their jobs or people with a low income.
+Then I learned about the WIOA grant and knew what a godsend this could be for people who lost their jobs or people with a limited income.
 Many others do not like working with it becase of all the bureaucracy.
 The regulations vary from one county to the next and are frequently changing.
 However, I have always been good at dealing with bureaucratic paperwork.
-My experience working in colleges gives me an in depth awareness of the many career options and what it takes to get hired.
-I now specialize in helping veterans, out of work (and under-employed) people who may qualify for a government grant that will pay for them to get trained, certified and help them get placed in their field and achieve their goals.
+My experience working in colleges gives me an in depth awareness of the many career choices and what it takes to get hired.
+I now specialize in helping veterans, out of work (and under-employed) people who may be eligible for a government grant that will pay for them to get trained, certified and help them get placed in their career and achieve their goals.
 Let’s see what you are eligible for!